×

 Benefits of Addiction Treatment in Prison

 Only a small percentage of inmates receive professional addiction treatment.
-If treatment is provided, it is often inadequate.
+Inadequate treatment plans are often a problem.
 Also, only 5% of inmates who need MAT for opioid addiction will get the medication.

 The National Institute on Drug Abuse (NIDA) explains why addiction treatment in prisons can be successful: